bliutwo/pomodoro/README.md

 That is, high priority items appear first.

-- [x] Add a break at the beginning of the session in order to "ease" into the work session.
 - [ ] Add an *option* for the break like "Do you want to have a small 'break' to start, in order to 'ease' into the work session? (y/N)" using [`RadioButton`s](http://appjar.info/inputWidgets/#radiobutton).
   - [ ] Do this also for `topbar.py`.